mozilla/data-docs/datasets/streaming/error_aggregates/reference.md

   AND (channel = 'beta' or channel = 'release' or channel = 'nightly' or channel = 'esr') AND build_id > '201801'
   AND window_start > current_timestamp - (1 * interval '24' hour)
+  AND experiment_id IS NULL
+  AND branch_id IS NULL
 GROUP BY window_start, channel, build_id, version, os_name
 ```